-A recent survey of small business owners Wall Street Journal and Vistage International found that 41% of respondents thought LinkedIn could benefit their businesses, compared to a mere 3% of ‘thumbs up’ for Twitter.
+A recent survey of small business owners by The Wall Street Journal and Vistage International found that 41% of respondents thought LinkedIn could benefit their businesses, compared to a mere 3% of ‘thumbs up’ for Twitter.

 Another survey, carried out by Executives Online last year, found that 93% of job applicants (contractors and permanent) used LinkedIn in some way for the purpose of finding work.